laravel/docs/queries.md

                     ->where('name', 'like', 'T%')
                     ->get();

-You can also pass conditions to where function as an array:
+You may also pass an array of conditions to the `where` function:

     $users = DB::table('users')->where([
         ['status','1'],
         ['subscribed','<>','1'],
     ])->get();

 #### Or Statements